 You will be hiking a lot.
 Having a small daypack along to store some water, photo gear, etc. will make your hikes to much more enjoyable.
 Pack a waterproof cover and look for a very light-weighted one, since you will notice every single gramm in the high altitudes.
 Personally, I am traveling with a special backpack to store my photography gear and laptop.
 Found one I am very satisfied with (Here is the link).

 If you are girl, you might want to check out this super helpful guide to the best backpack for women, as I am honestly am not an expert in that particular area. ;-)

 Kyrgyzstan and western hygiene standards don’t go together.
 Everything will be somewhat dirty.
 Absolutely don’t eat anything that wasn’t cooked (or isn’t hot anymore).
-Kyrgyz love to prepare salads hours in advance and leave it standing on the table, same applies for cookies, bread and basically any other food stuff you will find on most (rather overloaded) dinner tables.
+Kyrgyz love to prepare salads hours in advance and leave it standing on the table, the same applies for cookies, bread and basically any other foodstuff you will find on most (rather overloaded) dinner tables.

 Only drink tea (out of clean!!! china) or bottled water and skip the rest.
 Absolutely don’t try Kumus (fermented horse milk) or any other non-boiled drink you will find at every street corner.
 That being said:

 - Bring strong anti-diarrhea medicine

 There are steripens and sterilizing tablets for water, but truth be told a lot of the freshwater you find in the many rivers and streams is not exactly very clean, often very sandy or chalky.

 Other than that you really should take a well-stocked travel pharmacy bag along.

 - Band-Aid (plaster)